unimarkup/specification/README.md

 For multi-language support, Unimarkup sets a unique ID for every block element and stores those IDs with the content inside a table of a SQL database.
 Other languages are then added as new columns next to the respective entries in the table.

-Using the attribute block, it is possible to specify identifiers to blocks of text explicitly.
+Using the attribute block, it is possible to specify identifiers to block elements explicitly.
 Otherwise, identifiers are added implicitly by Unimarkup.